Mayflower: The trip across the Atlantic

 The passengers were forced to crouch in semi-darkness below deck.
 With waves tossing the boat in different directions, men held onto their wives, who themselves held onto their children.
 Water was soaking everyone and everything above and below deck.

-In mid-ocean, the ship came close to being totally disabled and may have had to return to England or risk sinking.
+In mid-ocean, the ship came close to being totally disabled and might have had to return to England or risk sinking.
 A storm had so badly damaged its main beam that even the sailors despaired.
 By a stroke of luck, one of the colonists had a metal jackscrew that he had purchased in Holland to help in the construction of the new settler homes.
 They used it to secure the beam, which kept it from cracking further, thus maintaining the seaworthiness of the vessel.
-All told, despite the crowding, unsanitary conditions and sea sicknesses, there was only one fatality during the voyage.

-The ship's cargo included many stores that supplied the Pilgrims with the essentials needed for their journey and future lives.
+The ship's cargo included many essential stores the Pilgrims would need for their journey and future lives.
 It is assumed that they carried tools, food and weapons, as well as some live animals, including dogs, sheep, goats, and poultry.
 The ship also held two small 21 ft boats powered by oars or sails.
 There were also artillery pieces aboard, which they might need to defend themselves against enemy European forces or indigenous tribes.